 Alan's entrepreneurial spirit has navigated the family through the Great Depression and World War II.
 But at least one of his children is plagued with an unanswered question from the past, "What happened to Mama?”.
 The story takes place in St. Louis in the 30s and 40s.
 It's a story about family, a mother separated from her children by circumstance and a struggle that she shares with her oldest son to be reunited.
 The original score is heavily influenced by the music of that period.

 Your donations will help us bring this story to the big stage.
 You can donate by clicking right here.
-(Make sure your browser is up to date!)

 Fall 2014 Update

 We had a great summer this year.
 Our last show of the summer season was the Helsing Junction Sleepover a few weeks ago.
 But that ends our scheduled performance season for 2014.
 All of my attention for the remainder of this year will be focused on 'Alan's Confectionery: the musical'.